Qaumi Taranah: History

-The anthem, without lyrics, was performed for the first time for a foreign head of state on the state visit of the Shah of Iran to Pakistan in Karachi on 1 March 1950 by a Pakistan Navy band.

 It was later played for Prime Minister Liaquat Ali Khan during his official visit to the United States on 3 May 1950.
 It was played before the NAC on 10 August 1950.
 Official recognition to the national anthem, however, was not given until August 1954.
 The NAC distributed records of the composed tune amongst prominent poets, who responded by writing and submitting several hundred songs for evaluation by the NAC.
-Eventually, the lyrics written by Hafeez Jullundhri were approved and the new national anthem was broadcast publicly for the first time on Radio Pakistan on 13 August 1954, sung by Hafeez Jullundhri himself.
+Eventually, the lyrics written by Hafeez Jalandhari were approved and the new national anthem was broadcast publicly for the first time on Radio Pakistan on 13 August 1954, sung by Hafeez Jalandhari himself.
 Official approval was announced by the Ministry of Information and Broadcasting on 16 August 1954.

-The composer, Ahmed G. Chagla, died in 1953, before the new national anthem was officially adopted.
+The composer, Ahmed Ghulam Ali Chagla, died in 1953, before the new national anthem was officially adopted.
 In 1955, there was a performance of the national anthem involving 11 major singers of Pakistan, including Ahmad Rushdi, Kaukab Jahan, Rasheeda Begum, Najam Ara, Naseema Shaheen, Zawar Hussain, Akhtar Abbas, Ghulam Dastagir, Anwar Zaheer and Akhtar Wasi Ali.

-In 2021, Interior Minister at the time Fawad Chaudhry announced that the Qaumi Tarana will be re-recorded with better quality.
+In 2021, then Interior Minister Fawad Chaudhry announced that the official version of the national anthem would be re-recorded with better quality.
 The project was completed in 2022 during Shehbaz Sharif’s tenure.
 155 singers, 48 musicians and 6 bandmasters participated in the re-recording, it was released on 14 August, 2022.

 Music

-The "Qaumī Tarānah" is a rendering of a three-stanza composition with a tune based on eastern music but arranged in such a manner that it can be easily played by foreign bands.

-The music, composed by the Pakistani musician and composer, Ahmad G. Chagla in 1949, reflects his background in both eastern and western music.
-Typically twenty-one musical instruments and thirty-eight different tones are used to play the "Qaumī Tarānah", the duration of which is usually around 80 seconds.
+The national anthem is a rendering of a three-stanza composition with a tune based on eastern music but arranged in such a manner that it can be easily played by foreign bands.
+The music, composed by the Pakistani musician and composer Ahmad G. Chagla in 1949, reflects his background in both eastern and western music.
+Typically twenty-one musical instruments and thirty-eight different tones are used to play the national anthem, the duration of which is usually around 80 seconds.